-I am pleased to present the Fiscal Year 2022 Annual Report of the Joint Emergency Communications Center.
-This report contains 12 months of statistics for fiscal year 2022.
+I am pleased to present the Fiscal Year 2023 Annual Report of the Joint Emergency Communications Center.
+This report contains 12 months of statistics for fiscal year 2023.

-Our public safety responders and the citizens of Johnson County continue to depend on our services and team as we continue to navigate the challenges post COVID-19.
-We face the same staffing challenges that centers across the state are facing and our agency's top priority continues to be focusing on our staff and ensuring reliable, accurate, and timely emergency dispatch services.
+Our public safety responders and the citizens of Johnson County continue to depend on our services and team as we continue to navigate the staffing challenges plaguing public safety today.
+The agency's top priority continues to be focusing on and ensuring reliable, accurate and timely emergency dispatch services.